Holiday Inn Parramatta Hotel

 Stay in our Parramatta accommodation and experience the historical part of Sydney, located just 24km from the CBD.
-While staying in our Parramatta hotel, soak in colonial history by walking the Harris Park Heritage Walk.
-Or take a walk along the picturesque riverbank of Queen’s Wharf Reserve, and see the location where Governor Philip and a small party of marines arrived in 1788 to establish Australia’s second settlement.
+While staying in our Parramatta hotel, soak in colonial history by walking the Harris Park Heritage Walk, or take a stroll along the picturesque riverbank of Queen’s Wharf Reserve and see the location where Governor Philip and a small party of marines arrived in 1788 to establish Australia’s second settlement.

 There are numerous other heritage sites to explore while staying in our Parramatta accommodation, including the Experiment Farm, which was Australia’s first private farm.
 The farm was developed in 1793 by ex-convict James Ruse and features an Indian bungalow built in 1793 by Surgeon Harris, which contains 1830s furniture and an exhibition of the life of James Ruse.
 The Lancer Barracks is another historical attraction, built in 1820 to house British Garrison Troops.